berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static toMap(SObjectField keyField, SObjectField valueField)`

 Returns a `SObjectCollector` that accumulates elements into a `Map<Object, Object>` whose keys and values are values of `keyField` and `valueField` of the SObject input arguments.
-If the mapped keys might have duplicates, use SObjectCollector.toMap(ISObjectFunction, ISObjectFunction, IBinaryOperator) instead. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p> <p>The result container keys however <strong>cannot</strong> be casted to a specific type.</p> <p>To get a result container of a specific type use `to<T>Map()` collectors such as SObjectCollector.toByIdMap, SObjectCollector.toByStringMap, etc.</p>
+If the mapped keys might have duplicates, use SObjectCollector.toMap(ISObjectFunction, ISObjectFunction, IBinaryOperator) instead. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p> <p>The result container keys however <strong>cannot</strong> be cast to a specific type.</p> <p>To get a result container of a specific type use `to<T>Map()` collectors such as SObjectCollector.toByIdMap, SObjectCollector.toByStringMap, etc.</p>

 ###### Parameters
 |Param|Description|